monte-carlo-data/terraform-aws-otel-collector/examples/athena/README.md

 - `existing_vpc_id`: Your VPC ID where the collector will be deployed
 - `existing_subnet_ids`: List of at least 2 private subnet IDs
 - `telemetry_data_bucket_arn`: ARN of your S3 bucket for storing telemetry data
-- `telemetry_data_bucket_notification_sns_topic_arn`: ARN of the SNS topic that publishes notifications when new data is written to S3

 ### Optional Variables

+- `telemetry_data_bucket_notification_sns_topic_arn`: (Optional) ARN of an existing SNS topic.
+If not provided, the module will create a new SNS topic and configure S3 bucket notifications automatically
 - `deployment_name`: (Optional) Name for the deployment (default: "example-otel-collector-athena")
 - `task_desired_count`: (Optional) Number of tasks to run (default: 2)
 - `task_cpu`: (Optional) CPU units for each task (default: 1024)